pieterlange/kube-backup/README.md

 Setup
 -----
-Use the [deployment example](cronjob.yaml) and deploy a kubernetes `CronJob` primitive in your kubernetes (1.5 and up) cluster ensuring backups of kubernetes resource definitions to your private git repo.
+Use the deployment example ([ssh](cronjob-ssh.yaml) or [AWS CodeCommit](cronjob-codecommit.yaml) authentication) and deploy a kubernetes `CronJob` primitive in your kubernetes (1.5 and up) cluster ensuring backups of kubernetes resource definitions to your private git repo.

 Define the following environment parameters:
   * `GIT_REPO` - GIT repo url. **Required**